 Persons applying for certification must subscribe to the Iowa Board of Certification's Code of Ethics for Criminal Justice Professionals and so indicate by signing Form 02 of the application.
 This subscription will be in effect until their certification is no longer valid.
-In the event the applicant did not successfully complete the certification process, the subscription shall be in effect until the application regarding these time-frames.
+In the event the applicant did not successfully complete the certification process, the subscription shall be in effect until the application period expires.
+IBC can provide specific information regarding these time-frames.